pascalbartschi/DataScience-Portfolio/02-Statistical-Analysis/Hypothesis-Testing/README.md

 # Hypothesis Testing

-This directory contain script analyises of Variance and Covariance, as well as with the Chi-Squared Testing
+This directory contain script analyses of Variance and Covariance, as well as with the Chi-Squared Testing

 ## Contents